 When there’s a ratio of thirty children to one teacher, exams have to be sit-down.
 It’s difficult for teachers to test children orally (with narration – see video below).
 This is because oral testing is too time-consuming in a classroom.

 Classical education is made for a classroom situation; Charlotte Mason is more personal and is made for much lower student: teacher ratios.
-The latter would be almost impossible to do properly in a large classroom (or if it were, I believe it would be a butchered version).
+The latter would be almost impossible to do correctly in a large classroom (or, if it were, I believe it would be a butchered version).

 Mason Valued Art and Music More